Analysis of flight tracks and profiles from radar data

-Where feasible, we analyse local airport radar data to ensure the highest degree of modelling accuracy.
+Where required, CAA analyses local airport radar data to ensure the appropriate level of modelling accuracy.
 Extensive in-house radar analysis tools are used to generate mean flight tracks and the associated lateral dispersions for each route, and average flight profiles of height, speed and thrust for different aircraft types.

 The diagram below shows a typical representation of a departure route at Heathrow using mean and dispersed tracks, together with the underlying radar data.

 A typical representation of arrivals at Heathrow using multiple ‘spur’ tracks is shown below: